kirbyfrugia/appleii-bluetooth-joystick/README.md

 # Usage

+## Connecting everything

+Plug the DE9 into your joystick port.
+Plug your ESP32 into USB.
+They are powered separately.
+See the section below on power rails, but generally it should be fine to do this in either order.
+It's probably a good idea to do this with your Apple off.

 ## Pairing controllers

-By default, bluepad32 automatically pairs with any devices trying to pair.
-Instead, I implemented a pairing mode so that you can ignore new controllers if you're trying to pair them with other devices in the area.
+By default, bluepad32 pairing is automatic when devices are put in pairing mode.
+Instead, I implemented an on-device pairing mode so that you can ignore new controllers if you're trying to pair them with other devices in the area.
 To pair a new controller, you need to bring Pin 13 to low.
 You can do this with a physical switch or if you're using a breadboard just connect Pin 13 to ground.

 If you have one controller connected, then connect another one, the second one will be the one used.

 ## Calibrating your controller

+You may find that center on your joystick isn't center on the Apple II.
+See the section on how analog sticks work and you can probably guess why.
+Not to mention you may have decades old capacitors in your machine.

 Pressing L1 and R1 simultaneously on your controller will capture an offset value for x and y and apply this to your joystick readings.
 This allows you to center the controller.
-If you have the TotalReplay image, there's a joystick program you can use.
-You can move the stick until it's in the center and press L1 and R2.
+If you have the TotalReplay image (google it), there's a joystick program you can use.
+You can move the stick until it's in the center and press L1 and R1.

-The calibration is saved in flash memory so it should hold through power loss.
+The calibration is saved in flash memory so it will stick even when you remove power.

 # How this stuff works if you want to build one